Jobs & Unemployment

-This month, in both Northern and Southern California, residents have grappled with destructive wildfires.
+This month, residents along the West Coast have grappled with destructive wildfires.

 This variability is even more noticeable when looking at the annual data back to 1983.
 Comparing 10-year averages shows a few trends.

 First, the number of acres burned has increased in recent decades.
 The average for the last 10 full years (2010 to 2019) was about 6.8 million acres, slightly larger than the state of Massachusetts.
 That’s 153% higher than the 10-year average of 2.7 million acres between 1983 to 1992.

 NOTE: This data includes all wildland fire excluding fires classified as “prescribed” or planned by government agencies.

 The second trend to note is that the number of wildfires is lower than levels in previous decades.